-1 Permitted Investments • Investments of each Fund are confined to: 1.1 Transferable securities and money market instruments which are either admitted to official listing on a stock exchange in a Member State or non-Member State or which are dealt on a market which is regulated, operates regularly, is recognised and open to the public in a Member State or non-Member State.
+1 Permitted Investments Investments of each Fund are confined to: 1.1 Transferable securities and money market instruments which are either admitted to official listing on a stock exchange in a Member State or non-Member State or which are dealt on a market which is regulated, operates regularly, is recognised and open to the public in a Member State or non- Member State.
 1.2 Recently issued transferable securities which will be admitted to official listing on a stock exchange or other market (as described above) within a year.
 1.3 Money market instruments other than those dealt on a regulated market.
-1.4 Units of UCITS.
+1.4 II.: h f HOME 1.4 Units of UCITS.
 1.5 Units of alternative investment funds.
 1.6 Deposits with credit institutions.
 1.7 FDI.
-2 Investment Restrictions 2.1 Each Fund may invest no more than 10% of net assets in transferable securities and money market instruments other than those referred to in paragraph 1.
+2.1 Investment Restrictions Each Fund may invest no more than 10% of net assets in transferable securities and money market 2.1 instruments other than those referred to in paragraph 1.
 2.2 Each Fund shall not invest any more than 10% of assets in securities of the type to which Regulation 68(1)(d) of the UCITS Regulations apply.
-This restriction will not apply in relation to investment by the UCITS in such securities where they are US securities known as Rule 144A securities and provided that: - the securities are issued with an undertaking to register with the US Securities and Exchanges Commission within one year of issue; and - the securities are not illiquid securities i.e. they may be realised by the Fund within seven days at the price, or approximately at the price, at which they are valued by the Fund.
-2.3 Each Fund may invest no more than 10% of net assets in transferable securities or money market instruments issued by the same body provided that the total value of transferable securities and money market instruments held in the issuing bodies in each of which it invests more than 5% is less than 40%.
+This restriction will not apply in relation to investment by the UCITS in such securities where they are US securities known as Rule 144A securities and provided that: - the securities are issued with an undertaking to register with the US Securities and Exchanges Commission within one year of issue; and - the securities are not illiquid securities i.e. they may be realised by the Fund within seven days at the price, or approximately at the price, at which they are valued by the Fund. days at the price, or approximately at the price, at which they are valued by the rund.
+2.3 Each Fund may invest no more than 10% of net assets in transferable securities or money market instruments issued by the same body provided that the total value of transferable securities and money market instruments held in the issuing bodies in each of which it invests more than 5% is less than 40%. iess than 40 /0.
 2.4 The limit of 10% (in 2.3) is raised to 25% in the case of bonds that are issued by a credit institution which has its registered office in a Member State and is subject by law to special public supervision designed to protect bond-holders.
 If a Fund invests more than 5% of its net assets in these bonds issued by one issuer, the total value of these investments may not exceed 80% of the net asset value of the Fund.
 To avail of this provision the prior approval of the Central Bank is required.
-2.5 The limit of 10% (in 2.3) is raised to 35% if the transferable securities or money market instruments are issued or guaranteed by a Member State or its local authorities or by a non-Member State or public international body of which one or more Member States are members.
-2.6 The transferable securities and money market instruments referred to in 2.4 and 2.5 shall not be taken into account for the purpose of applying the limit of 40% referred to in 2.3.
+2.5 The limit of 10% (in 2.3) is raised to 35% if the transferable securities or money market instruments 4.3 are issued or guaranteed by a Member State or its local authorities or by a non-Member State or public international body of which one or more Member States are members.
+2.6 The transferable convities and money well-timetree and the last 1 and 105 1 2.6 The transferable securities and money market instruments referred to in 2.4 and 2.5 shall not be taken into account for the purpose of applying the limit of 40% referred to in 2.3. anen into account for the purpose of applying the little of 40 /0 referred to in 2.5.
 2.7 Cash booked in accounts and held as ancillary liquidity shall not exceed: (a) 10% of the NAV of the Fund; or